zachlp2016/little_shop/README.md

 ## Background and Description

-"Little Shop of Orders" is a ficticious e-commerge platform where users can register to place items into a shopping cart and 'check out'.
+"Little Shop of Orders" is a fictitious e-commerce platform where users can register to place items into a shopping cart and 'check out'.
 Merchant users can mark items as 'fulfilled', and Admins can mark orders as 'complete'.
 Each user role will have access to some or all CRUD functionality for application models.

 Students will be put into 3 or 4 person groups to complete the project.